 3) Inside that folder, create a new folder called data.

-4) Inside the data folder is where you should put the files you want to be saved into the ESP32 filesystem.
+4) Inside the data folder is where you should put the files you want to save into the ESP32 filesystem.
 As an example, create a .txt file with some text called test_example.

 5) Then, to upload the files, in the Arduino IDE, you just need to go to Tools > ESP32 Sketch Data Upload.